YitziG/consent-policy/README.md

 await capsule.setItem('shahata', 123);
 ```

-Now in order to be GDPR compliant we need to wrap that code in a try/catch that will throw and handle an error if the appropriatte permission has not been granted.
+Now to be GDPR compliant, we need to wrap that code in a try/catch that will prevent the execution of the sensitive code if the user has not granted us the required permission.

+We will also want to handle that situation gracefully by requesting the permission again or with some other appropriate flow.

 Here are the changes you will need to make: